dhdzmota/NFL-Big-Data-Bowl-2025/README.md

 # NFL Big Data Bowl 2025

-## Predicting Forward Pass Probabilities in NFL Plays: _A Graph-Based Approach_
+## Predicting Complete Pass Probabilities with Graphs
 Metric Track | Authors: Daniel Hernández, Javier de Alba

 The report can be viewed in the `reports` folder, as two documents: